NERCDigitalGathering2025/NERCDigitalGathering_Hackathon_2025/README.md

 1. **Access JASMIN**: The notebooks are designed to run on the JASMIN HPC system with direct access to CEDA data
 2. **Choose Your Focus**: Select either the ECMWF or MIDAS notebook based on your interests
-3. **Follow the Challenges**: Each notebook contains structured challenges with starter code and success criteria
+3. **Follow the Challenges**: Each notebook contains 5-6 structured challenges with background context, clear tasks, and success criteria
 4. **Explore the Data**: Use the provided geographical coordinates to focus on UK-wide or Bedfordshire-specific analysis

 ## Useful Resources